Quantitative properties of the non-properness set of a polynomial map: The real field case

 \section{The real field case}

-In the whole Section we assume that the base field is $\R$.
-Let us recall that by a \emph{real parametric curve of degree at most $d$} in a semialgebraic set $X\subset \R^n$ we mean the image of a non-constant real polynomial map $f:\R\rightarrow X$ of degree at most $d$.
-In general a real parametric curve does not have to be algebraic, but only a semialgebraic curve.
+In the whole section we assume that the base field is $\R$.
+Let us recall that by a \emph{real polynomially parametric curve of degree at most $d$} in a semialgebraic set $X\subset \R^n$ we mean the image of a non-constant real polynomial map $f:\R\rightarrow X$ of degree at most $d$.
+In general a real polynomially parametric curve need not be algebraic, but only semialgebraic.
 The real counterpart of Proposition \ref{k-uniruledprop} is the following.